ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

     # start a thread
     thread.start()

-    # wait this thread finished running, then run following code
+    # wait this thread finished running, then run following code.
+Also called `block thread`
     thread.join()

     # see how many threads is running now